meredithnorman/Pretty-and-Pink-Space-Invaders/README.md

 ## Installing ##
 1. Ensure Python and Pygame are installed on your computer.
 2. Download the *.wav*, *.png*, *.svg* files  into the same folder.
 I know the program is quite needy (just like me) and requires lots of files to run - but trust me, it'll be worth it.
-3. Update the working directory line to where these files are saved.
+3. Update the working directory line to the location of these files.
 4. Run space_invaders.py

 ## Playing ##